kalknight/WisBlockEnvironmentalDataloggerFirmware/lib/PortSchema/README.md

 Steps:

+1. Copy the contents of the examples\example_port_schema folder to the same file location as your main file.
-1. Include PortSchema.h in the main file.
+2. Include Ports.h in the main file.
-2. Create a port and set it equal to one of the ports defined in PortSchema.h e.g.: `portSchema port = PORT1;`.
+3. Create a port and set it equal to one of the ports defined in Ports.h e.g.: `portSchema port = PORT1;`.
 See explanation of [port schemas](#lorawan-ports) below.
-3. Fill a `sensorData` struct with data and pass it to the port to encode with `portSchema::encodeSensorDataToPayload()`
+4. Fill a `sensorData` struct with data and pass it to the port to encode with `portSchema::encodeSensorDataToPayload()`

 ### Simple Example